altunenes/sorceress/docs/explanations of illusions.md

 ![motion](./assets/Animation6.gif)
 Motion Induced Blindness (MIB) is a phenomenon of visual disappearance or perceptual illusions observed in the lab, in which stationary visual stimuli disappear as if erased in front of an observer's eyes when masked with a moving background.

+ This illusion is thought to be caused by the way that the brain processes visual information.
+When we look at a scene, our brains automatically focus on the moving objects, while ignoring the stationary ones.
+This is because our brains are designed to track moving objects, as they are often potential threats or sources of food.
+In the case of motion-induced blindness, the brain becomes so focused on the moving objects that it fails to register the stationary object, causing it to disappear from view.
+This is why the stationary object appears to "disappear" in the midst of all the moving objects.

 With this illusion, you can see the disappearance of the objects in front of your eyes.
 You can access this illusion from here [sorceress/blindness:](https://altunenes.github.io/sorceress/blindness.html)

 I added different conditions, "add circle" button adds circles to the screen and you can adjust their positions with your mouse interactively.
 You can also change the fixation cross with your mouse, + and - buttons change the speed of the moving background.